kiroloswassef/protein-design-egfr-tutorial/README.md

 # De Novo Protein Design Pipeline: PyMOL → RFdiffusion → ProteinMPNN → AlphaFold

-**Author:** Kirolos Abdelmeseh Wassef (Koko) **Status:** Learning project / proof-of-concept **Environment:** Google Colab (T4 GPU)
+Author: Kirolos Abdelmeseh Wassef
+Status: Learning project / proof-of-concept
+Environment: Google Colab (T4 GPU)

 ## Overview

-This is a hands-on learning project built while preparing for an M.Sc. in Chemical Biology at Xiamen University (Prof. Liu-Lin Yang's lab), focused on ADC synthesis, peptide synthesis, and AI-assisted protein design.
+This is a self-directed learning project I built independently, ahead of starting an M.Sc. in Chemical Biology at Xiamen University (planned focus: ADC synthesis, peptide synthesis, and AI-assisted protein design).
+It is not affiliated with or conducted under any lab, and is not part of any coursework or research program — it's preparatory self-study I did on my own before enrollment, to build familiarity with tools I expect to use going forward.

 The goal was to walk through a complete, minimal AI-driven protein design workflow end-to-end — from preparing a real drug target to generating and validating a novel protein backbone — using tools that are standard in the field (RFdiffusion, ProteinMPNN, AlphaFold) alongside PyMOL for structural preparation and visualization.

-This is **not** a research result — it is a documented tutorial project demonstrating the workflow and tool literacy.
+This is not a research result — it is a documented tutorial project demonstrating the workflow and tool literacy.

 ## Pipeline